mvanveen/cargo/README.md

 ![](supply_crate.jpg)

 **:warning: WARNING** *This is a very early alpha release of cargo.
 All development for this project is being done in the open.
-Contributions are totally welcome, but please at least announce and discuss your plans via an issue before submitting a pull request so we can all collectively create something beautiful!*
+Contributions and critiques are totally welcome, but please at least announce and discuss your plans via an issue before submitting a pull request so we can all collectively create something beautiful!*

 ## Examples